creativelifeform/three-nebula/README.md

 ### Script Tag

-If you are adding `nebula-engine` to your project in the script tag, the only difference to the above example is how you access the classes you need.
+If you are adding `three-nebula` to your project in the script tag, the only difference to the above example is how you access the classes you need.
 You can do that like so

 ```javascript
 const { System, Emitter, Rate, Span } = window.System;